 British Sports offered to fund the refurbishment of the skeleton track and other associated facilities.
 We took on the challenge, installed a state-of-the-art bobsleigh track with a new, maintenance-free braking system, suitable for both bob- and skeleton training.

-IKON also installed a new timing system; bathroom facilities; an undercover warm-up track next to the bobsleigh to help reduce injuries; and a skeleton simulator to improve training.
+IKON also installed a new timing system; bathroom facilities; and an undercover warm-up track next to the bobsleigh to help reduce injuries.

 That’s one great training facility for the GB team, giving them every chance to win more gold medals!